 While you are there ride the escalators and climb the final flights of stairs to the top for great views out over Kyoto.
 From the 11th floor access the skywalk floating above the station below for more great views, this is especially good in the evening.

-There is a sky garden on level 15 and various other surprising quiet public spaces for relaxing on level 11.
+There is a sky garden on level 15 and various other surprisingly quiet public spaces for relaxing on level 11.
 The fountain and stairs are usually lit up in the evenings often with themed displays and there is no end to the browsing and eating opportunities directly accessed from the station.

 You can read more about Kyoto station, the starting point for our eastern Kyoto self guided walking tour in this post.